AresMUSH/aresmush.com/features/index.md

 * Player handles, which bring a taste of social media to MUSHes.
 * A ground-up focus on making a pleasant user experience.

-Ares is designed to offer a familiar experience to both Penn and TinyMUX players, so experienced players will feel right at home.
-At the same time, a fully-integrated web portal and streamlined commands make the game easier to play for new players and old alike.

 Learn more at [Ares for Players](/features/ares-for-players.html).

 ## Make it Easier to Create a Game

 Existing MUSH clients effectively require you to have a coder on board before you can make a game.
 Coding should be an afterthought, not your primary concern.
-Ares makes it easier to create a game.
+Ares makes it easy to create a game.

 * Turnkey installation with automated scripts and step-by-step instructions.
 * A complete MUSH-in-a-box that can be installed and configured by people with no prior code experience.
 * A fully-integrated [Web Portal](/web-portal), so you don't need to manage a separate wiki.
 * Easy web-based configuration.
-* FS3 comes built-in, and several other [skill systems](/features/skills.html) are available as easy-to-install plugins.
+* FS3 comes built-in, and can be swapped for several other [skill system](/features/skills.html) plugins.

 Learn more at [Ares for Admins](/features/ares-for-admins.html).